nlesc-sherlock/concept-search/README.md

 The suggestions from the various term-search methods are aggregated.
 The aggregation method can be selected by the user.

 Current term-search methods:
- - Elastic Search 1
+ - ELSearch: Find suggestions using ElasticSearch significant terms aggregation from a Document Corpus.
- - WordNet: Use WordNet to find suggestions for a term
+ - WNSearch: Use WordNet to find suggestions for a term
- - Elastic-Search 2
+ - PrecomputedSuggester: Finds suggesstions using a pre-computed term clustering data set stored in ElasticSearch.
+The term clustering data set is computed with Non-negative matrix factorization (NMF) clustering method.

 Current methods for aggregation of results from various term-search methods:
  - Sum